nandansn/js-test-projects/contents/es6.md

 ### Tagged Template

-- combine the function and template literal
+- combine the function name and template literal
-- parse the test and args in the function use map and index to replace the literal variables
+- defint the function with the text and args(as ...vars), text will be an array, use map, map with index and text item, pass replace params in the text with the vars[index]

 ### Arrow Functions